Sterne, Kessler, Goldstein & Fox P.L.L.C. - The Inside View

 Summer program components:

 Our summer associate program begins with a full week of orientation training comprised of IP focused informational sessions, as well as introductions to our firm departments and practice groups.
 Additionally, the professional development department conducts firm-wide training throughout the summer including topics such as legal writing, presentation skills, ethics, time management, and more.
 Our summer associates also have the opportunity to attend practice group lunches where substantive topics are presented and discussed.
-Each summer associate is also assigned an advisor and 'buddy'.
+Each summer associate is also assigned an advisor and buddy.
 An advisor is typically a senior level associate responsible for regulating workload and providing guidance throughout the program.
 A buddy is a junior associate, usually a former summer associate, who helps acclimate you to the firm and answer any questions you may have.
-Over the past several years, the firm has been consistently rated as a ‘best place to work’ based on attorney and staff surveys conducted by The Washington Post and The Washington Business Journal.
+Over the past several years, the firm has been consistently rated as a ‘best place to work’ based on attorney and staff surveys conducted by The Washington Post.

 Social media